Prgm-code/TFMBigData/README.md

 This script sets environment variables necessary for the correct operation of the Big Data environment.

+### `jupyterhub-instalation.sh`

+This script is reponsable to install and config a Jupyterhub Service

 ## Usage

 To deploy the Big Data environment, follow these steps: